home-assistant/home-assistant.io/source/_integrations/alexa.smart_home.markdown

 #### Doorbell Events

 Home Assistant `event` entities can trigger a doorbell announcement in Alexa if the `device_class` of the `event` entity is set to `doorbell`.
-Alexa will announce on all echo devices _"Someone is at the [entity name]"_ when a `event` entity has received an updated.
+Alexa will announce on all echo devices _"Someone is at the [entity name]"_ when an `event` entity has received an updated.

 <div class='note info'>
-Each Amazon Echo device will need the communication and announcements setting enabled, and the Do Not Disturb feature turned off.
+Each Amazon Echo device will need the communication and announcements setting enabled and the Do Not Disturb feature turned off.
 </div>

 <p class='img'>